ceiling fan mounted on wood ceiling showing blade and motor housing

 Choosing an Energy-Efficient Ceiling Fan

 I’m all about saving money on my electric bill, so I’ve spent a lot of time researching energy-efficient fans.
-Look for fans with the Energy Star label—they use up to 40% less energy than standard models.
+Look for fans with the Energy Star label — certified fan/light combo units run about 60% more efficient than conventional units.
 My Energy Star fan draws just 0.3 amps on medium, compared to 0.6 for my older one.

-DC motors are another great option.
+DC motors are another great option, and I go into more detail on picking one in my flush mount ceiling fan guide.
 They’re quieter and use fewer amps than traditional AC motors.
 I installed a DC motor fan in my bedroom, and it’s a dream—super quiet and only 0.2 amps on low.
 LED lights are a must, too.
 They draw fewer amps and last longer than incandescent bulbs.
 Check the fan’s CFM (cubic feet per minute) rating to ensure it moves enough air for its power use.
 A high CFM with low amps means better efficiency.

 Here’s a quick comparison of two fans I own: